KnowageLabs/Knowage-Documentation/functionalities-guide/multidimensional-analysis/index.rst

 Referring to next figure, Pivot table consists of:

--  (a) dimensions involved in the analysis,
+-  dimensions involved in the analysis (a),
--  (b) cells with data,
+-  cells with data (b),
--  (c) icons for drill down and drill up,
+-  icons for drill down and drill up (c),
--  (d) icons for sorting (only if enabled by the developer),
+-  icons for sorting (only if enabled by the developer) (d),
--  (e) icons for showing properties (only if enabled and configured by the developer),
+-  icons for showing properties (only if enabled and configured by the developer) (e),
--  (f) links for cross navigation (only if enabled and configured by the developer)
+-  links for cross navigation (only if enabled and configured by the developer) (f).

 .. _pivottablefeat:
 .. figure:: media/image142a.png